0xr001/TryHackMe-Walkthrough/Phishing-Emails-1/README.md

 The email can contain an image and embedded hyperlinks.

-You can view and block the images & embedded hyperlinks in webmail clients by looking at its settings.
+You can view and block the images & embedded hyperlinks in web-mail clients by looking at its settings.

 as We can see it in below image